Lazula/VSUnofficialBugfix/README.md

 code mods might become incompatible if they try to touch the same parts of the code that I do.

+Please note that the below may not be relevant if it's a stable patch number difference, such as 1.21.4 vs 1.21.5, instead of a version difference such as 1.20.x vs 1.21.x.
+It's just there as a catchall reminder that this mod is probably more likely than most to break on an update or prevent new functionality from appearing without intervention from myself to update it.

 This mod is not planned to ever support anything other than the most recent version available, including unstable releases.
 Development time going towards old versions would simply be wasted